-As these forms of media continue to grow in popularity throughout the United States, the popularity of Korean cuisine has been rising as well.
-Many people have started to go to Korean barbeque restaurants to try kimchi, kimbap, and other Korean cuisine.
-The beauty of the spread of different cultures lies in experiencing firsthand how cultures bring tangy, salty, sweet, and spicy ingredients together in a variety of unique dishes.
-The exciting harmony of flavor and curiosity is precisely the reason why many Americans decide to try Korean food.
+As these forms of media continue to grow in popularity of Korean cuisine has been rising as well.
+Many people have started to go to Korean and other Korean cuisine.
+The beauty of the spread of different cultures lies in experienc-